h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 ## Objective

-In this tutorial, we will take a deeper dive into the process of custom recipe building to enhance Driverless AI.
+In this self-paced course, we will take a deeper dive into the process of custom recipe building to enhance Driverless AI.
 We will build three recipes using Visual Studio Code text editor.
 Each recipe will then be uploaded and tested using Driverless AI.

 Recipes:
 - Transformer